Imhotep (The Mummy): The Mummy Returns (2001)

-In the 2001 sequel The Mummy Returns, Imhotep, having been resurrected and freed from the resin he had been trapped in at the end of the first movie by a group of cultists and Anck-su-namun's reincarnation, proceeds to seek out the Bracelet of Anubis, which was the key to finding the lair of the Scorpion King, an ancient warrior whose defeat will grant Imhotep control over the Scorpion King's near-indestructible Army of Anubis.
+In the 2001 sequel The Mummy Returns, Imhotep, having been resurrected and freed from the resin he had been trapped in at the end of the first film by a group of cultists and Anck-su-namun's reincarnation, proceeds to seek out the Bracelet of Anubis, which was the key to finding the lair of the Scorpion King, an ancient warrior whose defeat will grant Imhotep control over the Scorpion King's near-indestructible Army of Anubis.
 After finding the bracelet on the arm of Alex O'Connell, the son of Rick and Evie, Imhotep captures the boy and uses him to find the lair of the Scorpion King, rejuvenating his body using the flesh of mercenaries Anck-su-namun tricks into opening the cursed chest.

 Once Imhotep reaches the lair, he walks over a magic seal on the floor which causes him to be robbed of his telekinesis, immortality, and other powers granted by the Curse of Hom Dai by Anubis, who seemingly wishes him to face the Scorpion King as a normal mortal.
 When the Scorpion King responds to Imhotep's summons, Imhotep tricks him into attacking Rick O'Connell.
 When Rick kills the Scorpion King and sends him and his army back to the underworld, the palace begins to collapse.

-As the building falls apart, Rick and Imhotep both nearly fall into a chasm that apparently leads to the underworld and grab onto the ledge.
-While Rick is rescued by Evelyn even as he calls out to her to leave him and save herself, Imhotep begs Anck-su-namun for assistance to save him, but she selfishly refuses and leaves him to die (soon after, as apparent karma, she falls into a pit of scorpions and dies herself).
-After this betrayal, Imhotep loses all will to live, since his only reason for returning from the grave was to be reunited with his lover, who apparently did not fully reciprocate his affection.
-He gives Rick and Evelyn a sad smile, understanding that their love is genuine, and willingly casts himself into the pit, thus ending his reign of terror once and for all.
+As the building collapses, Rick and Imhotep both nearly fall into a chasm that seemingly leads to the underworld, grabbing onto the ledge for support.
+While Rick is rescued by Evelyn, who he calls out to in a desperate plea for her to leave him and save herself, Imhotep begs Anck-su-namun for help, but she selfishly refuses and abandons him to die.
+Soon after, as apparent karma, she falls into a pit of scorpions and meets her own demise.
+Following this betrayal, Imhotep loses all will to live, as his only reason for returning from the grave was to be reunited with his lover, who did not fully reciprocate his affection.
+He gives Rick and Evelyn a sad smile, recognizing the genuineness of their love, and willingly casts himself into the pit, thus ending his reign of terror once and for all.